 Emergency Dentistry in Scarborough, ON

 It seems to never fail that a medical or dental emergency happens on the weekend when your doctor’s or dentist’s office isn’t open.
-However, our dentists keep emergency hours, and you should be able to see them for emergency dentistry.
+However, our dentists keep emergency dental care hours, and you should be able to see them for emergency dentistry in Scarborough, ON.
 However, do you know what consists of a dental emergency?

-Although you have a toothache, many dentists may not consider it an emergency.
-However, during their emergency hours, our dentists at My Dentist Middlefield in Scarborough, ON may tell you to come in if:
+Although you have a toothache, many dentists may not consider it as an emergency.
+However, during their emergency dental care hours, our Saturday dentists at My Dentist @ Middlefield in Scarborough, ON may tell you to come in if: